cgiacomini/vagrant--kubernetes/examples/011-Storage/002-pvc/README.md

 As we see the POD has been scheduled on k-node1 and in this simple example the pod has claimed a volume (task-pv-claim) that will be mounted on ***/usr/share/nginx/html***.
 The volume claim task-pv-claim is bound to the persistent volume (task-pv-volume) that is and *hostPath* (local filesystyem on the node) at the path ***/mnt/data***
-So the result is that the POD will mount from k-node (the node on which is running on) filesystem the path /mnt/data on the POD filesystem /usr/share/nginx/html.
+So the result is that the POD will mount from k-node1 (the node on which is running on) filesystem the path /mnt/data on the POD filesystem /usr/share/nginx/html.
 ```
 # Connect to k-node1 node and create a simple html page
 $ ssh k-node1